RyzenMu/Ultimate-React-Course/keywords.md

 . the work need to be done in the fiber is a dom update.
 . in this example code is is swapping code from hide to Rate.
 .
 Next the Modal, Overlay, h3 and button which is another component and not present in updated virtual DOm will be Marked as DOM Deletions.
 .
-The Video Component will be re-rendered because it is the child compoenent of App Component.
+The Video Component will be re-rendered because it is the child compoenent of AppV3 Component.
 . but it actuallu dod not change.
 . so as a result of reconciliation
 .
 The Dom will not be Updated in this case